Skip to main content

 Choose NoSQL when you need to store highly variable document structures, handle massive write throughput (IoT, logging), perform real-time analytics on time-series data, or model complex graph relationships.
 For general application data, SQL remains the safer default.

-PostgreSQL for your primary data.
-It supports JSON columns for flexible fields, full-text search, and ACID transactions.
-Add Redis for caching on day one.
-This covers 95% of startup needs without the complexity of managing multiple database types.
+PostgreSQL for your primary data, every time.
+JSON columns cover the flexible fields, it does full-text search, and ACID transactions keep your data honest.
+Add Redis for caching on day one and you've covered nearly everything a startup needs, without juggling a zoo of database types.

 Can I switch from NoSQL to SQL later?+